ettaegbe/laravel-fcm-notification-channel/README.md

-# FCM notification channel for Laravel 5.3
+# Icemix FCM notification channel for Laravel 5.3

 This package makes it easy to send notifications using [Firebase Cloud Messaging](https://firebase.google.com/docs/cloud-messaging/) (FCM) with Laravel 5.3.
 This package is based on [brozot/laravel-fcm](https://github.com/brozot/Laravel-FCM), so please read that documentation for more information.